FAQ/Fees

 Other Resources

-It’s important to learn about the mind-body connection.
+It’s important to learn about the mindbody connection.
 This understanding is a key part of the psychological work.
-Your brain and nervous system will calm down as you learn more about mind-body healing and integrate the information into your lifestyle.
+Your brain and nervous system will calm down as you learn more about mindbody healing and integrate the information into your lifestyle.
 As the brain and nervous system relax, the physical symptoms abate.
-Here's a list of resources, books, websites, podcasts, videos, and all the stuff that'll help you.
+Here's a list of books, websites, podcasts, videos, and other resources that'll help you.